Pcordova01/Educational_Keylogger_Simulation/README.md

 ## 📜 Objective

-The purpose of this project is to simulate a credential harvesting teqchnique utilizing a simple Python keylogger that captures keystrokes using the `pynput` library and sends the recorded input to a specified email address after every 10 keystrokes.
-It helps to understand how attackers may attempt to exfiltrate data, and how such techniques can be detected and mitigated in a real-world environment.
+The purpose of this project is to simulate a credential harvesting technique using a simple Python-based keylogger.
+It captures keystrokes using the `pynput` library and sends the recorded input to a specified email address after every 10 keystrokes.
+This simulation provides insight into how attackers may attempt to exfiltrate data, and how such techniques can be detected and mitigated in a real-world environment.

 ## 🔧 Tools Used